 Research Interests: social and cognitive factors of bilingual language development, word learning, preschool-aged children, non-native language exposure, development of metalinguistic skills

 The last of 4 manuscripts, based on work that I completed during graduate training (at UT Austin) has now been accepted to Applied Psycholinguistics!
-Please keep an eye out for Can Speakers of Different Languages be Saying the Same Thing?
-Influences of Non-Native Language Exposure and Explicit Comparison on Children’s Language Awareness, out later this year!
+Check out the PDF of this and my other publications, on My Publications tab!
 A huge congrats and thank you to my co-authors, Cathy Echols and Zenzi Griffin!

 Some of my lab members and I presenting at WPA 2022,